BA (Washington University, US), PhD (Sungkyunkwan University, Korea)

 *Corresponding author | Underline denotes student author advised by Kim

 - Wang, S., & Kim, K. J.* (forthcoming).
-Restrictive and corrective responses to uncivil comments on a news website: The influence of presumed influence.
-[SSCI]
+Restrictive and corrective responses to uncivil comments on news websites: The influence of presumed influence.
+Journal of Broadcasting & Electronic Media.
+[SSCI, IF = 1.917]

 - Kang, H., & Kim, K. J. (2020).
 Feeling connected to smart objects?
 A moderated mediation model of locus of agency, anthropomorphism, and sense of connectedness.
 International Journal of Human–Computer Studies, 133, 45-55.
 [SSCI top 30%, IF = 2.006]